qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 * Now load the ``forest_areas`` vector and display the types of forests - deciduous, evergreen, mixed - in different colors: In the layer :guilabel:`Properties` window, :guilabel:`Symbology` tab, choose from :guilabel:`Legend type`
-  |selectstring| 'Unique value' and set the :guilabel:`Classification field`
+  |selectString| 'Unique value' and set the :guilabel:`Classification field`
   to 'VEGDESC'.
 (Refer to the explanation of the symbology tab in :ref:`vector_style_menu` of the vector section.)
 * Next, reopen the GRASS Toolbox and open :menuselection:`Vector --> Vector update`